NRCan/CanCurve/docs/source/01_getting-started.rst

 Overview
 -----------------------
 CanCurve is a collection of tools for generating Depth Damage Functions (DDF) used by platforms like `CanFlood <https://github.com/NRCan/CanFlood>`_ to create flood risk models.
-CanCurve's :ref:`Buildings Tool <sec02-bldgs>` for example facilitates the creation of Depth Damage Functions (DDF) from detailed restoration cost data for archetypal buildings.
+CanCurve's :ref:`Buildings Tool <sec02-bldgs>` for example facilitates the creation of DDFs from detailed restoration cost data for archetypal buildings.

 This tool joins a table of restoration activities (e.g., repair dry-wall for $1000), called the :ref:`Cost-Item Table <sec02-costInformation>`, to a database of information on the flood vulnerability of those items, called the :ref:`Depth-Replacement-Factor (DRF) Database <sec02-DRF>`.
 After identifying the target building or archetype for which a user would like to construct a DDF, typically a Cost-Item table is prepared using local pricing tables and expert knowledge on the restoration of the building.